Glossary

 Awarded

-When suppliers are awarded a place on an agreement.
-This does not guarantee them work, but it does mean they have passed the relevant checks needed to provide products and services on the agreement.
+When a supplier is awarded a place on an agreement it means they have passed the relevant checks needed to ensure that they are capable of providing the necessary products and services.

 Award notice

-An award notice is an announcement of the outcome of a public procurement.
-A notification is sent to all suppliers informing them that the successful bidder has been selected.
+The announcement of a public procurement outcome.
+When a procurement ends the buyer must send a notification to all suppliers informing them that the successful supplier has been selected.

 Award selection